aybgim/fileassert/README.md

 }
 ```

-where readFromFile locates and reads the file from resources.
+where `readFromFile` locates and reads the file from resources.
 This works fine until you
-change the implementation of constructMap and, as a result, the string representation to
+change the implementation of `constructMap` and, as a result, the string representation to
 test.
 Now you need to change the content of the test file.
 You can do this manually but
 the file may be long and contain some fancy formatting.
 Or you can write special code to
-do this but then you have two pieces of code to maintain.
+do this programmatically, but then you have two pieces of code to maintain.

-The fileassert library will solve both problems with only a single line of code.
+The fileassert library will solve both problems with only a coupe of lines of code.
 Replace
 the above snippet with this:

 ```